gowke/FORK_MANAGER/README.md

-run pip3 install -r requirements.txt (if tkinter is mising: sudo apt-get install python3-tk) and then python3 launch.py to get started and install the agem manager from repo into the blockchain fork of your choice cd into the blockchain environemnt run . ./activate and run 'launcher' to run the manager add forks direct from respective repos to your environemnt and run as usual chia, chaingreen, flax, goji, cannabis from the same env
+run pip3 install -r requirements.txt (if tkinter is mising: sudo apt-get install python3-tk) and then python3 launch.py to get started and install the agem manager from repo into the blockchain fork of your choice cd into the blockchain environemnt run . ./activate and run 'launcher' to run the manager from within the environment add forks direct from respective repos to your environemnt and run as usual chia, chaingreen, flax, goji, cannabis from the same env
 MADMAX Gui is not dependent on the environment.